philiplinden/bevy_repl/README.md

   prompt is hidden.
 - [x] **Pretty prompt** - Show the prompt in the terminal below the normal stdout, including the current buffer content.
+- [ ] **Scrolling pretty prompt** - The pretty renderer makes an alternate
+  screen but doesn't allow you to scroll up to see past input.
 - [x] **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
 The REPL still works from the terminal while using the window for rendering if the console is enabled.
 - [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use an alternate TUI screen.
-I don't know if it actually works.
+I don't know if it actually works, probably only with the minimal renderer or perhaps a custom renderer.
+- [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for all REPL controls, not just the toggle key.
 - [ ] **Command history** - Use keybindings to navigate past commands
-- [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for all REPL controls, not just the toggle key.
 - [ ] **Help text and command completion** - Use `clap`'s help text and completion
   features to provide a better REPL experience and allow for command discovery.